NuGlobalSolutionsLLC/Scripts-Files/README.md

 Clone this repository to your computer.

 ## Prepare the data

+Shapefiles must be in WGS 1984 prj.
-There are two input folders in the cloned code:
+There are two input folders in the cloned code where you will put the shapefiles:

 - `app/data`.
 The script will take every shapefile in this folder and will convert it into a GeoJSON file.
 These files are the ones used to plot the features on the map and there should be one shapefile/GeoJSON for each layer in the table of contents of the app.
 - `app/timeseries`.
 Then, it will take every file in this folder to build the JavaScript files (`timeseriesData.js` and its equivalent `tcedata.js`).

 Place the files accordingly.
-There is a little more information on the `README.md` file in each of these folders.
+There is a little more information on the `README.md` file in each of these folders about what shapefiles go in them.

 ## Run the script